H2Cyber/VolDiff/README.md

 Feedback and Bugs
 -------------------
-Please submit feedback, report bugs, or send ideas that you want to see implemented to @aim4r (twitter), houcem.hachicha[@]gmail.com or on Github.
+Please submit feedback, report bugs, or send ideas that you want to see implemented to @aim4r (twitter), houcem.hachicha[@]gmail.com or Github.